momo-catcat/MARFORCE-flowtube/README.md

 ## 2. Installation<a name="installtion"></a>
 1. Download the MARFORCE repository from https://github.com/momo-catcat/PANDA520-flowtube.
 2. To avoid conflicts, it would be beneficial to create a new environment specifically for this model.
-This environment should include Python and relevant libraries such as numpy, pandas, os, sys, re, scipy, math, matplotlib, importlib, csv, datetime, and molmass.
+This environment should include Python and relevant libraries such as numpy, pandas, os, sys, re, scipy, math, matplotlib, importlib, csv, datetime, and **molmass**.
 We recommend using Anaconda to manage and install these different libraries.

 ## 3. Running<a name="running"></a>
 1. After downloading the model package, go to *PANDA520-flowtube/PANDA520_flowtube/*